 - 1. Odor and Vector Control.
 Pastures, agricultural accessory structures and animal enclosures, including but not limited to pens, coops, cages, barns, corrals, paddocks and feed areas, shall be maintained free from excessive litter, garbage, and the accumulation of manure, so as to discourage the proliferation of flies, other disease vectors and offensive odors.
 Sites shall be maintained in a neat and sanitary manner. - 2.
 Erosion and Sediment Control.
-In no case shall any person allow animal keeping to cause significant soil erosion, or to produce sedimentation on any public road, adjacent property, or in any drainage channel.
-In the event such soil erosion and sedimentation occurs, the keeping of animals outdoors on the site shall be deemed a nuisance and may be subject to abatement under county code. - 3.
+In no case shall any person allow animal keeping to cause soil erosion, or produce sedimentation on any public road, adjacent property, or in any drainage channel.
+In the event such soil erosion and sedimentation occurs, the keeping of animals outdoors on the site shall be deemed a nuisance and subject to abatement under county code. - 3.
 Noise.
 No animals will be allowed to create a public nuisance, disturbing the peace by frequent or continuous noise of an irritating or raucous nature.
-If a nuisance is deemed to have occurred it may be subject to abatement as specified in Title 6, Animals. - 4.
+If a nuisance is deemed to have occurred it may be subject to abatement as specified in Title 6 (Animals) of the County Code of Ordinances. - 4.
 Specified types of animals allowed.
 More than one type of animal may be kept on a single site as allowed for in the use matrix for the applicable zone. - F. Setbacks.
-Animal sheltering structures, including but not limited to coops, stables, and aviaries, shall meet the setbacks established in the applicable zone district in which they occur. - G. Administrative or Minor Use Permits Required.
-On all lots of less than two acres in size, an Administrative Use Permit shall be required for: - 1.
-The keeping of large animals allowed pursuant to subsection C above. - 2.
-The keeping of small animals for the purpose of sale, including their products, so long as the animals are maintained in a healthy and sanitary manner that does not violate any section of the State of California Penal Code or Title 6 of the El Dorado County Code. - H. Penalties.
-Violations of this section may be charged as either an infraction or misdemeanor.
+Animal sheltering structures, including but not limited to coops, stables, and aviaries, shall meet the setbacks established in the applicable zone district in which they occur. - G. Administrative.
+On all lots of less than two acres in size, an Administrative Permit shall be required for:

+- 1. The keeping of large animals allowed pursuant to Subsection C (Animal Keeping in Residential Zones) above. - 2.
+The keeping of small animals for the purpose of sale, including their products, so long as the animals are maintained in a healthy and sanitary manner that does not violate any section of the State of California Penal Code or Title 6 (Animals) of the County Code of Ordinances. - H. Penalties.
+Violations of this Section may be charged as either an infraction or misdemeanor.